Carbon Supplement Comparison Study

 Concentrated mixtures of the molasses and SmartBOD were made so that the required dosage rate in grams were added in 100mL.
 The Old Roy dog food had to be made up in a larger volume due to the higher viscosity of the slurry.
-The mixtures of the SmartBOD and dog food were continually mixed with an overhead mixer, and were stored at 4°C. Food mixtures were made fresh at least every other day.
+The mixtures of the SmartBOD and dog food were continually mixed with an overhead mixer, and were stored at 4°C. Carbon supplement mixtures were made fresh at least every other day.

 Each reactor completed three cycles daily consisting of; of treatment, settling, decant, and feed/dilution phases.
 Each cycle lasted eight hours.
 Reactors settled for 30 minutes before decanting occurred.
 The feed and dilution phases occurred simultaneously.